 “And Jesus said unto them, I am the bread of life: he that cometh to me shall never hunger; and he that believeth on me shall never thirst.”

-In conclusion, a correct view of prayer can be held when we view God, not as the one who heals, but as the healing Himself.
+In conclusion, a correct view of prayer can be held when we view God, not as the one who heals, but as the remedy Himself.
 Our prayers are often unanswered because we place dependence on their answers rather than on the one who answers.